 Download a version with letters in the notes for a non-pianist, in Em

 Whereas the key of Ebm is the lowest written version, the arrangement in Am is the highest:

-My primary purpose in giving students rounds is to teach them to sing independently, to hear a harmony, yet carry their own line.
+My primary purpose in giving students rounds is to teach them to sing independently: to hear a harmony, and yet carry their own line.

 Therefore, we might do a lot of very slow singing so as to savor each new blending of sound.